 The cost of a gas line installation averages $500 to $2,000.
 Plumbers typically install piping, including gas lines.
 While the gas company handles the supply off of your property, it becomes the work of your plumber once it crosses your property line.
 The cost to run the line depends on the length and if it is a main line or branch splitting off for a small side area.
 The pipe’s size and accessibility play a role in the final costs.
 Gas lines also come in several materials, which may impact your final cost.

-The cost of a new water heater installation ranges from $600 to $1,500.
+The cost of a new water heater installation ranges from $800 to $2,500.
 Water heater installations frequently need a master plumber’s oversight during installation, particularly for complex setups.
 Water heaters come in several types and configurations.
-They may be powered by gas, propane 2, oil, or electricity, and they may be tank-style or in-wall on-demand units.
+They may be powered by gas, propane, oil, or electricity, and they may be tank-style or in-wall on-demand units.
 They may need lines run to them, depending on the location, and a nearby fuel source hookup.
 This leads to a range of costs, depending on the project.
+Bear in mind that there are also indirect water heaters that may increase the costs for installation, as those units are a bit more expensive than the rest.

 The average cost to install a bathtub is $1,500 to $5,000.
 Bathtubs come in many sizes, styles, shapes, and configurations.
 Simple bathtubs are often installed in alcoves and plumbed for shower use.
 You can also install stand-alone tubs or tubs in larger decks that can be plumbed for jets or air.
 Tub installations can be simple or complex, depending on the tub’s features, size, and weight.
 The tub filler and drain are also considerations that impact the final cost.